A YEAR WITHOUT SUMMER

 Composer Janne Kosmos

 A Year Without A Summer explores waiting, perception, and uncertainty through a sound installation combined with hand-made felted rugs.
-Inspired by the year 1816 – known as “The Year Without a Summer,” when the eruption of Mount Tambora caused global climatic disruption – the work reflects on the social and emotional impacts of waiting under conditions of loss and instability.
+Inspired by the year 1816 – known as “The Year Without a Summer,” when the eruption of Mount Tambora caused global climatic disruption, the work reflects on the social and emotional impacts of waiting under conditions of uncertainty.

 The installation features four confessions voiced by different characters, each navigating states of hope, powerlessness, and anticipation.
-These narratives, written as scripts inspired by a range of texts, articles, personal experiences, fables, and conversations with ten individuals about waiting, correspond to the seasons.
+These narratives are written as scripts inspired by a range of texts, articles, personal experiences, fables, and conversations with ten art and cultural workers about waiting.
 Together, they examine how waiting shapes lived experience and relationships.

 A Year Without A Summer is the second episode of the project What Happens If We Wait Together?
 (2020-2023)